-The Navy and the Defense Logistics Agency will make all necessary upgrades to Red Hill through an Administrative Order on Consent (AOC) to be enforced by the Environmental Protection Agency and the State of Hawaii Department of Health.
-EPA and DOH agree with us that the AOC and associated Statement of Work (SOW) present the best solution.
+The Navy and the Defense Logistics Agency will continue to upgrade Red Hill through an Administrative Order on Consent (AOC) to be enforced by the Environmental Protection Agency and the State of Hawaii Department of Health.
+EPA and DOH agree that the AOC and associated Statement of Work (SOW) present the best solution.
 This AOC/SOW is a legal document and an enforceable plan to ensure Red Hill continues to operate safely.
-The final draft of this document is nearing completion.

-We are also continuing to evaluate appropriate technologies to improve tank integrity and leak detection sensitivity.
+This document is nearing completion.
+We are also continuing to evaluate appropriate technologies to improve tank integrity and release detection sensitivity.